« Back to Pillar Page: The AI Product Manager Guide

 2. Step-by-Step: How to Create AI Personas

-Phase 1: Ingest "Voice of Customer" Data
+Phase 1: Ingest "Voice of Customer" Data safely

-Phase 2: Define the System Prompt
+Phase 2: Define the System Prompt Architecture

-Phase 3: Run the Simulation
+Phase 3: Run the Multi-Turn Simulation

 3. Use Cases: Rapid Prototyping with AI Users

-4. The Ethics: Simulation vs. Reality
+4. The Ethics: Simulation vs. Reality in 2026

-- The "Echo Chamber" Risk: If you train your AI agents only on current customers, they will never tell you why non-customers aren't buying.
-You must deliberately engineer "Anti-Personas" to avoid bias.
+- The Echo Chamber Risk: If you train your AI agents exclusively on the feedback of your current, happy customers, the model will never accurately tell you why non-customers refuse to convert.
+You must deliberately engineer "Anti-Personas" and "Churned Personas" to avoid confirmation bias.

 Frequently Asked Questions (FAQ)

-Q1: Can AI really replace human user interviews?
+Can AI really replace human user interviews?

-Q2: Which tools are best for this in 2026?
+Which tools are best for synthetic user research in 2026?

 Related Resources